 I think effective communication is the key.
 If the clients don’t know what the problem is, we should tell them.
 Clients and the designer are equal and have mutual needs.
 There is no need to worry too much about offending the customer.
 Only through sincere communication can we achieve mutual understanding.

 Editorial Design by Ananya Mohan

 As a designer working with people from different parts of the world, it is the time zones that are annoying to me.
 Deciding on time for even simple catch-ups and submissions is a hassle.
-This has certainly been difficult recently when all members of the project happen to be in 4 completely different time zones.
-Careful planning made days before, as well as compromising are what I feel has helped resolve this situation.
+This has certainly been difficult recently when all project members happen to be in 4 completely different time zones.
+Careful planning made days before, as well as compromising, are what I feel has helped resolve this situation.